tpq/propr/README.md

-The `propr` package provides an interface for 4 distinct approaches to compositional data analysis (CoDA): proportionality, differential proportionality, partial correlation, and ratio analysis.
+The `propr` package provides an interface for 4 distinct approaches to compositional data analysis (CoDA): proportionality, differential proportionality, logratio partial correlation with basis shrinkage, and ratio analysis.

 If you use this software, please cite our work.
 We don’t get paid to make software, but your citations help us to negotiate support for